Uncle-Tio/jellyfin-media-player-setup-script/README.md

 # What the script does:

-1. Run `JellyfinMediaPlayer-1.9.1-windows-x64.exe` with the parameter `/passive` (displays minimal UI with no prompts).
+1. Run `JellyfinMediaPlayer-1.9.1-windows-x64.exe` with the parameter `/passive /norestart` (minimal UI with no prompts).
 2. Place the `jellyfinmediaplayer.conf` file in the `C:\Users\YOURNAME\Appdata\Local\JellyfinMediaPlayer` folder.
 3. Place the `main.jellyfin.bundle.js` file in the `C:\Program Files\Jellyfin\Jellyfin Media Player\web-client\desktop` folder.